jenovencio/contpy/README.md

 ```

 # Frequency
-The frequency module provides some function to transforme time to frequency domain and its inversion operations.
+The frequency module provides some function to transform time to frequency domain and its inversion operations.
 One of the main function is the `assemble_HBMOperator` which is a Truncated Fourier series.
+With this operator and the `create_Z_matrix` function Harmonic Balanced Method (HBM) can be easily performed.

 ``` python
 import matplotlib.pyplot as plt